medhatjachour/AFeLAN/README.md

 #  AFeLAN

-This management system is designed to show the real time information about a fish farm
+ is a comprehensive system designed to track and optimize fish farm operations

 ## Features
 <!-- Sales Management: